MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - Fix.
 Accessibility: Navigating through the list of folders in the Transfer Wizard using multiple tab stops was making navigation harder for users with motor impairments.
 Fix has been added to navigate the list using the keyboard arrow keys.
 - Accessibility: The Transfer Summary panel will now display a tooltip for every value in the top details table containing the transaction information.
 - Accessibility: The Migration Manager "Active filters" auto-suggestions are now accessible with the keyboard by pressing the down and up arrow keys from the filter search box.
 - Accessibility: In the Migration Manager, Active Filters section, the info button had a tooltip with filtering instructions.
-However, the narrator would not read the content, even if the tooltip was in focus.
+However, the narrator wouldn't read the content, even if the tooltip was in focus.
 To make the content accessible, the tooltip was eliminated and, instead, a proper link to the documentation page was added: https://aka.ms/MoverMigrationManagerFilters.

 ## Backend v1.19.19 (November 26, 2020)

 - During a transfer, there might be a failure that is unrecoverable.
-It means the transfer completely failed and any rerun would not fix it, such as, Storage Quota Exceeded.
+It means the transfer completely failed and any rerun wouldn't fix it, such as, Storage Quota Exceeded.
 However, when this happens during our 302 processing, the status of this processing takes precedence.
 Unfortunately, this means that the original unrecoverable state is now lost.
 This has been fixed.
-If the transfer failed and it is an unrecoverable state, this state will now be preserved and displayed appropriately to the user.
+If the transfer failed and it's an unrecoverable state, this state will now be preserved and displayed appropriately to the user.

 ## Backend v1.19.18 (November 10, 2020)